 Widely considered the world’s first-ever cyberweapon, Stuxnet attacked and shut down tiny industrial computers in Iran’s nuclear labs.
 Specifically, it caused uranium enrichment centrifuges to spin out of control, ultimately destroying them and stalling Iran’s nuclear program.

-The “attack surface area” refers to size and sum of all places where someone might be able to enter into your digital environment.
+The “attack surface area” refers to the size and sum of all places where someone might be able to enter into your digital environment.
 For example, if your home only has one laptop connected to the network, your attack surface area is very small.
-But, modern homes don’t just have one laptop, they also have connected smart phones, smart TVs, smart refridgerators, and smart thermostats, to name just a few.
+But, modern homes don’t just have one laptop, they also have connected smartphones, smart TVs, smart refrigerators, and smart thermostats, to name just a few.

 As you think about the attack surface area of your home, start to think about that at the scale of a hospital with its computers, phones, infusion pumps, activity trackers, connected inhalers, thermometers, pulse oximeters, and heart rate monitors.